 You can search individual data sets from the DAC and CRS datasets in OECD.Stat, look under Themes/Development then select a dataset.
 Or you can use the QWIDS tool to have data extracted automatically from the most appropriate dataset based on your search terms.

-4.4 If there are two reporting systems, are their two, different, sets of data?
+4.4 If there are two reporting systems, are there two, different, sets of data?

 The Development Assistance Committee (DAC) aggregate statistics consist of an annual questionnaire that collects high level information by theme (types of aid, types of flows, country, sector and tying status).
 The Creditor Reporting System consists of a reporting template that collects detailed level information at the level of an individual aid activity.
 As the two systems are in the process of being converged, the detailed project level data (aid activities) can be used to produce the DAC aggregates.